What is PKI? The Ultimate Guide to Public Key Infrastructure

 Follow these best practices for PKI success:

-Onboarding software automates certificate issuance to managed devices using protocols such as the Dynamic Simple Certificate Enrollment Protocol (SCEP) and Automated Certificate Management Environment (ACME).
+• Onboard software to authenticate managed and BYODs to a network: Onboarding software automates certificate issuance to managed devices using protocols such as the Dynamic Simple Certificate Enrollment Protocol (SCEP) and Automated Certificate Management Environment (ACME).
 It also helps BYOD and guest devices self-enroll for certificates and authenticate safely to a network with limited access, preventing unauthorized access.

-On-Premise PKI vs. Managed Cloud PKI: Which Is Right for You?
+On-Premises PKI vs. Managed Cloud PKI: Which Is Right for You?

 Maintaining strong security around the PKI is of utmost importance.
 If private keys or the Root CA are compromised, every certificate would be at risk and need to be replaced and the organization would be highly susceptible to data theft.
 The term for responding to such an event is disaster recovery, and restoring a local PKI can be an intensive process.

 A managed cloud PKI solution, like the PKI offered by SecureW2, requires no forklift upgrades to integrate directly with existing infrastructure.
-Your IT team needs only connect the PKI to the network and configure the settings and onboarding software to distribute certificates.
+Your IT team only needs to connect the PKI to the network and configure the settings and onboarding software to distribute certificates.
 Since the PKI is externally hosted, the responsibility of maintaining and securing the PKI falls to the vendor.

 A managed PKI provides straightforward solutions to many problems and inefficiencies faced by all organizations with unsecured wireless networks.
 Network admins never have to manually configure each device for certificates, and they can easily monitor network activity, investigate connection issues, and revoke certificates when they are no longer needed.